sevenmatt7/CS2102_2021_S1_Team1/projectReport.md

 					new_service_avail_from_2 := new_service_avail_from_2 + 1;
 				END IF;

-				RETURN QUERY SELECT old_service_avail_from::DATE AS new_service_avail_from1, new_service_avail_to_1::DATE AS new_service_avail_to1,
+				RETURN QUERY SELECT old_service_avail_from::DATE AS new_service_avail_from1,
+                new_service_avail_to_1::DATE AS new_service_avail_to1,
-				new_service_avail_from_2::DATE AS new_service_avail_from2, old_service_avail_to::DATE AS new_service_avail_to2, leave_period AS leave_duration;
+				new_service_avail_from_2::DATE AS new_service_avail_from2,
+                old_service_avail_to::DATE AS new_service_avail_to2,
+                leave_period AS leave_duration;

 			ELSIF (leave_start - old_service_avail_from > 300 OR old_service_avail_to - leave_end > 300) THEN
-				-- this is when the date that the caretaker wants to take leave on is on the same day the availability starts when he takes a one day leave
+				-- case when caretaker wants to take leave on is on the same day -- the availability starts when he takes a one day leave -- so need to add 1 day to the date
-				-- so need to add 1 day to the date (e.g availability starts on 1/1/2020 so the new availability should start on 2/1/2020)
-				IF (old_service_avail_from = leave_start AND leave_period = 1) THEN
+                -- (e.g availability starts on 1/1/2020 so the new availability should start on 2/1/2020) IF (old_service_avail_from = leave_start AND leave_period = 1) THEN
 					old_service_avail_from := old_service_avail_from + 1;
 					new_service_avail_to_1 := new_service_avail_to_1 + 1;